MichielDerhaeg/build-linux/README.md

 All these tools you know and love like ``ls``, ``echo``, ``cat`` ``mv``, and ``rm`` and so on are commonly referred to as the 'coreutils'.
 Busybox has that and alot more, like utilities from ``util-linux`` so we can do stuff like ``mount`` and even a complete init system.
-Basicly most tools to expect to be present on a Linux system only are these somewhat simplified.
+Basically, it contains most tools you expect to be present on a Linux system, except they are a slightly simplified version of the regular ones.

 You can get the source from [busybox.net](https://busybox.net/).
 They also provide prebuilt binaries which will do just fine for most use-cases.
 But just